Sustainability and carbon neutrality

 emissions related to the end use of our products (Scope 3 downstream)* by 15%*, from 39 million to 33.1 million metric tons of CO2.
 This reduction is expected to rise to 50% when taking into account emissions avoided thanks to our electrification technologies, with CO2 emissions declining from 39 million to 19.5 million metric tons.

-We will set the same CO2 emissions reduction objectives for its suppliers.
+We are setting similar CO2 emissions reduction objectives to our suppliers.

 Since 2010, we have reduced our water consumption by almost half and our energy and packaging consumption by almost a third.
 This global approach has enabled us to be recognized today as the most exemplary automotive player in terms of sustainable development by all organizations and benchmark indices.